useStable/code-exercise/README.md

 * Users can view 6 mail items per page, with a maximum of 3 mail items per row
 * Users can click through multiple pages when there are more than 6 mail items to display
 * Users can easily interact with the web application in all screen sizes
+* The codebase is pushed to a remote repository

 ### Resources
 * Assets